-Pass and Pass-Watch: Pass and Pass-Watch loans and leases, grades (0-4), are in compliance with the Bank's credit policy and regulatory requirements, and do not exhibit any potential or defined weaknesses as defined under "Special Mention," "Substandard" or "Doubtful."
-This category is the strongest level of the Bank's loan and lease grading system.
+Pass and Pass-Watch: Pass and Pass-Watch loans and leases, grades (0-4), are in compliance with the Bank's credit policy and regulatory requirements, and do not exhibit any of the Bank's loan and lease grading system.
 It consists of all performing loans and lease with no identified credit weaknesses.
-It includes cash and stock/security secured loans or other investment grade loans.
+It includes cash and stock/security secured loans or other investment grade value and type of collateral pledged.
+With a Substandard loan or lease, there is a distinct possibility that the Bank will sustain some loss if the weaknesses or deficiencies are not corrected.